antifessional/p6-net-jupyter/README.md

         -v $NOTEBOOKS:/home/jovyan/work \
         gabrielash/base-notebook

-  1.    the CONFIG Directory (Full Path) allows overriding jupyter settings.
-For example by substituting a fixed authentification token.
+  1.    set CONFIG to the directory (Full Path) for overriding jupyter settings.
+For example to substitute a fixed authentification token.
 There is a demo jupyter_notebook_config.py in the docker dir that you can copy into it and edit.
-  2.    the NOTEBOOKS Directory will hold all notebooks created.
-It is the top directory for the Jupyter server.
+  2.    set NOTEBOOKS to the directory that will hold all notebooks created.
+It will be the top directory for the Jupyter server.